Some people dream of running a marathon one day. I’m not one of them.

 I did regularly slip on the rocks though, which was a little disconcerting.
 I found myself wondering which bones I would break if I landed on a sharp one.
 An arm and three ribs, I decided.
 I worked through my insurance claim in my head.
 “Just get me to New York, please”, I would beg.

-I managed to catch up to Rebecca, who had gotten ahead after being dropped at the pass by Buttface, but then I needed to have another bowel explosion on the side of the trail, so I let her get ahead.
+I managed to catch up to Rebecca, who had gotten ahead after being dropped at the pass by Buttface, but then I needed to have another bowel explosion on the side of the trail, so I let her stay in the lead.

 Honestly, squatting in a fairly open field in the rain, with only a medium sized rock to shield the view of the next person who may round the bend at any moment, who you’ll have to have lunch with later, is the most degrading thing ever.